smart-facility/cognicity-reports-powertrack/README.md

 * rulesUrl - URL to fetch JSON rules from Gnip PowerTrack
 * rules - List of objects to configure Gnip PowerTrack rules.
 Objects contain a series of key-value properties, where the key is the Gnip PowerTrack tag for the rule, and the value is the rule as a string.
 * maxReconnectTimeout - Time in seconds that is the longest delay between reconnection attempts for the stream
-* sendTweetOnMaxTimeoutTo - If the maximum reconnection time is reached, try and send a notification tweet to these users (without @, comma separated if there are multiple users)

 #### Twitter account configuration
 Set the app authentication parameters as provided by Twitter.
 See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.

+#### Twitter warning configuration
+* adminTwitterUsernames - Enter twitter usernames here (without @, comma separated for multiples) to send a notification tweet on error conditions
+Notification conditions are:
+* Gnip stream is disconnected and reaches `maxReconnectTimeout` time trying to reconnect
+* Connection to postgres is lost and cannot be reconnected in `pg.reconnectionAttempts` number of attempts

 #### Twitter send parameters
 * send_enabled [true | false] - set to true to enable confirmation request tweets to be sent.